What is bone marrow?

 Sometimes, the low number of platelets shows as petechiae, which are red pinprick spots under the skin.
 The medical term for a low platelet count is thrombocytopenia and is categorised as a platelet count of less than 150 x 109/l.

 Another symptom is anaemia, which is caused by a low red blood cell count.
-This means that oxygen is not getting to the muscles as normal, which can make your child lack energy and become tired more quickly.
+This means that oxygen is not getting to the muscles as normal, which can make the child lack energy and become tired more quickly.
 He or she may also seem pale and lethargic, and become out of breath after exercise.

 Neutropenia is another symptom of aplastic anaemia, and is the medical term for a low neutrophil count.
-This means your child may seem to catch more infections than normal or they last longer than in other children.
+This means the child may seem to catch more infections than normal or they last longer than in other children.
 The risk of infection depends on the neutrophil count.
 Neutropenia is diagnosed when the neutrophil count falls below 0.5 x 109/l.

 What causes aplastic anaemia?